This section describes Department and campus resources available to graduate students.

 - Procedural error or violation of official policy by academic or administrative personnel;

-- Judgments improperly based upon non-academic criteria, including, but not limited to, discrimination or harassment on the basis of sex, race, national origin, color, age, religion, sexual orientation, or disability.
+- Judgments improperly based upon non-academic criteria, including, but not limited to, discrimination or harassment on the basis of sex, race, national origin, color, age, religion, sexual orientation, or ability status.

 - Specific mitigating circumstances beyond the student’s control not properly taken into account in a decision affecting the student’s academic progress.